Faculty of Medicine & Health Sciences

 This module (in conjunction with Clinical Geriatric Medicine 1) advances the knowledge of common clinical conditions that affect the health of older people and their appropriate management.
 The modules comprise themed multidisciplinary study days, and topics are considered in a framework which covers the stages of frailty (early, moderate, and advanced) and phases of care (proactive, routine, responsive).
 There is emphasis in a patient-centred, multi-professional, multi-organisational approach and illustrated by case studies to enable achievement of learning objectives in relation to disease management and integration of care.

-In conjunction with Clinical Geriatric Medicine 2, the aim of this module is to enable learners to further develop their core knowledge base of geriatric medicine.
-The two modules can be taken in any order, and it is intended that between them they will cover the most common disorders affecting older people.
-An evidence-based approach will be used to develop the skills of critical analysis; scientific papers will be discussed in small groups with student-led presentations.
+In conjunction with Clinical Geriatric Medicine 1, the aim of this module is to enable learners to further develop their core knowledge of geriatric medicine.
+The two modules can be taken in any order, and it is intended that between them they will cover the most common disorders and problems affecting older people.
+An evidence-based approach will be used to develop the skills of critical analysis.
 In addition, this module will focus on developing an understanding of the role of audit in improving the quality of patient care by requiring students to reflect on current practice and the means by which it might be modified if necessary.
 Students will also develop the skills necessary to produce a poster as a means of disseminating academic work.

 Students who successfully complete this module will be able to: